Caroline Islands: Ecclesiastical history

 Two Jesuits, Juan Antonio Cantova (also known as John Anthony Cantova) and Victor Walter, attempted missionary work there in 1731; the former was soon murdered and the latter obliged to flee.
 Two other Jesuits were killed later.
 In 1767, the Jesuits were suppressed in the Spanish dominions, and for the next 120 years there was no trace of a missionary in the islands.

-After the 1886 dispute between Germany and Spain over possession of the Carolines was settled by Pope Leo XIII in favour of Spain, the king of Spain directed Spanish Capuchins to go to the islands.
+After the 1886 dispute between Germany and Spain over possession of the Carolines was settled by Pope Leo XIII in favor of Spain, the king of Spain directed Spanish Capuchins to go to the islands.
 The royal order was issued on 15 March 1886, and the Propaganda Fide officially established that mission on 15 May 1886, dividing it into two sections, named the West Caroline's and the East Carolines.
 Until that time, the islands had belonged ecclesiastically to the Vicariate Apostolic of Micronesia.
 The Spanish Capuchins caused a catechism and prayer book to be printed in the Ponape language, and Father Anthony of Valentia wrote a small grammar and dictionary of the Yap language in 1890.

 In 1899, after the Spanish priests had laid the foundations of the mission, the islands passed by purchase into the hands of Germany.
-Spain had contributed more than $5000 a year towards the mission, but Germany contributed no support.
+Spain had contributed more than $5,000 a year towards the mission, but Germany contributed no support.
 Spain had compelled the indigenous people to send their children to school; Germany allowed people to choose to send their children or not.
 As a result, many people stopped attending church and sending their children to school, and the mission's fortunes suffered.
 In response, the Propaganda Fide decided on 7 November 1904 to replace the Spanish Capuchins with German missionaries, and on 18 December 1905 to erect a single Apostolic prefecture in place of the two separate missions.
 The Very Reverend Father Venantius of Prechtal, Germany, was appointed first prefect Apostolic at that time.

-In 1906, 24 missionaries (12 Fathers and 12 Brothers) were working in thirteen stations, and several Sisters of St. Francis left Luxembourg to take charge of the ten primary schools, in which a total of 262 children were enrolled.
+In 1906, 24 missionaries (12 Fathers and 12 Brothers) were working in 13 stations, and several Sisters of St. Francis left Luxembourg to take charge of the 10 primary schools, in which a total of 262 children were enrolled.
 The missionaries boasted 90 adult converts that year, and reported that there were 1900 Catholics, a few Protestants, and 11,600 inhabitants who had not converted to Christianity.

 On 1 July 1905, the United States sent a Jesuit from the Manila Observatory to the island of Yap to erect a meteorological station there, and appointed the Capuchin Father Callistus as its director.
 The station was able to identify that the East-Asiatic typhoons were originating in the Carolines.
 The station made weather observations twice a day, and sent advance notice of severe weather to Manila.